Sterile Dosage Form

 – the raw materials required in the preparation of parenteral products should be pure.

 -water for injection free from pyrogens and micro-organisms is used in the preparation of parenteral products.

 3.preparation of parenteral product

 -the pharmacist should decide the order of mixing and the exact method of preparation to be followed before preparing the parenteral products.

 -the parenteral preparations must be prepared under strict aseptic conditions.

 – the ingredients are accurately weighed separately and dissolved in the vehicle as per the method of preparation to be followed.

-– the parenteral solution so formed is passed through bacteria-proof filters, such as filter candle, Seitz filter, membrane filter, and sintered glass filters.
+– the parenteral solution so formed is passed through bacteria-proof filters, such as filter candles, Seitz filters, membrane filters, and sintered glass filters.

 – the primary objective of filtration is to clarify the solution by removing foreign particles.

 -if the parenteral preparation is required to be sterilized by means of bacteria proof filters.

--filtration should be done under the strict aseptic conditions to avoid contamination of the filtered solution before it is finally transferred into a final container and sealed.
+-filtration should be done under strict aseptic conditions to avoid contamination of the filtered solution before it is finally transferred into a final container and sealed.

 5.filling and preparation in final containers

 -the filter product is filled into final containers such as ampoules, vials, and transfusion bottles, which are previously cleaned and dried.

 -ampoules are used for filling single doses whereas, vials are used for filling multi dose.

 -bottles are meant for filling transfusion fluids.

 -on small scale, the filling is done manually is done by an automatic filling machine.

 -the sterile powders are filled into containers by individual weighing or by using automatic or semi-automatic devices.

 – the filling operation is carried out under strict aseptic precautions.

 -during the filling of ampoules, care should be taken that the solution should not touch the neck of the ampoules.

 -this will prevent the cracking and staining of the neck of ampoules at the time of sealing.